 Juris Miķelsons establishes a new Department of Electrodynamics and Continuum Mechanics (ENVMK), which works closely with the institutes of Physics and Polymer Mechanics of the Academy of Sciences.
-To prepare specialists for these institutes and industry, a new specialization study program is developed for physicists, with advanced training in mathematical and numerical techniques and a focus on modelling electromagnetic, hydrodynamic, mechanical and thermal process using increasing computing capabilities.
+To prepare specialists for these institutes and industry, a new specialized study program for physicists is developed.
+This program features advanced mathematical and numerical techniques as well as modelling of electromagnetic, hydrodynamic, mechanical and thermal processes using the newest computational devices of the time.
 In the years to come, cooperation with research institutions of relevant scientific profiles in Moscow, Leningrad and Kiev is developing successfully.
 The novelty of the adopted approach lies in the financing of research conducted within the department through practically oriented research based on scientific contract work.

 The first research cooperation agreement is signed with the University of Western Europe – University of Hannover.
 Contract is centered about the modeling of electro-technological processes with the UL ENVMK and the Institute of Electroheat at the University of Hannover (Prof. Alfred Mühlbauer) as partners.
 Within the framework of the cooperation many young UL researchers (Andris Muižnieks, Jānis Virbulis, Sandris Lācis, Leonīds Buligins, Uldis Bethers, etc.) will gain significant industrial research experience while working at a partner university in the coming years.
 The current research direction is beginning to develop in the fields of metallurgy (Andris Jakovičs) and semiconductor technologies (Andris Muižnieks, Jānis Virbulis).
 The research collaboration with the Institute of Electroheat (now Institute of Electrotechnology Leibniz University of Hannover lead by Prof. Bernd Nacke) still continues today.